 The beauty is still there, but the filter is gone.

 We see it with fresh eyes.
+Our prayers for anxiety start to look a little different.

 I don’t know the extent of your waiting or your prayer for anxiety and anxiousness you feel, but what I do know is God is faithful in the wilderness to lead us on the path to truth, to restore our broken hearts, and redeem what felt stolen.